jimthompson5802/connection_solver/README.md

 ## Sample Runs

-Historical NYT Connection Puzzles were used in testing the agent.
+Historical NYT Connections Puzzles were used in testing the agent.
 Past puzzles can be found [here](https://word.tips/todays-nyt-connections-answers/).

 Results for the 10 puzzles used for testing can be found [here](./docs/Example_Runs.md).

 **First Time Solves**

-"First Time Solves" is using the agent to solve the Connection Puzzle for the first time a Connections Puzzle appears in the NYT over a one-week period.
+"First Time Solves" is using the agent to solve the Connections Puzzle for the first time a Connections Puzzle appears in the NYT over a one-week period.
 This avoids any bias in the agent's performance that may be the result of LLM training on historical puzzle data found in the Internet.

 Starting 2024-11-12 the v0.5.x agent is used to solve that day's puzzle.
 A log of the agent's run can be found [here](./docs/first_time_solve_log_v0_5_0.md).